NTENT: History

 NTENT was founded in February 2010 as the result of a merger between Convera Corporation and Firstlight ERA, with roots in semantic search and natural language processing technologies dating back to the early 1980s.

 NTENT applied the contextual ad platform technology from Firstlight ERA to enter the advertising sector.
 Utilizing semantic analysis and advanced targeting capabilities, NTENT partnered with digital publishers, brands, and marketers Meredith Corporation, NBC, Scripps, and Viacom to launch a native, contextual ad platform that automatically matched advertisements to the concept of an article without the need of a complex keyword management, thereby providing end-users with a native advertising experience.

 In June 2016, NTENT announced the expansion of its semantic search and natural language processing technologies, including support for the Russian language.
 This marked a key milestone for NTENT, whose core technology stack has evolved to include branches of Artificial Intelligence (AI) such as machine learning, knowledge representation and natural language understanding, to create a proprietary ontology with the ability to interpret taxonomic relationships and organize concepts regardless of language.

 In the autumn of 2016, NTENT further widened its international presence by opening an office in Barcelona.
 The office operated as a Spanish private limited company.
 Allegedly due to the COVID-19 recession, all the Spanish office's employees were furloughed in the spring of 2020, and the office eventually went into liquidation.

-In Match 2021, NTENT's CEO Pat Condo founded a new company called Seekr Technologies.
+In March 2021, NTENT's CEO Pat Condo founded a new company called Seekr Technologies.
 Since December 2021, NTENT website automatically redirects to Seekr News homepage.